 I like this app because it’s easy to sort data and I can export monthly reports for our records via drop box or email.
 By doing this, it’s not a surprise where the money goes and we have a pretty good handle on where we stand at any given moment each month.

 Some early retirement bloggers state their net worth.
-We aren’t comfortable with sharing that right now.
+We aren’t comfortable with sharing that.
 But as you can see from our monthly and yearly budgets, you don’t have to be loaded with a gazillion dollars to live this way.

 We choose experiences over material goods.
 We want to travel the world at a comfortable, slow pace while we are still young and healthy enough to enjoy it.